Owenied/7SwiftyWords/README.md

 # 7SwiftyWords

-An simple word guessing game app
+A simple word guessing game app

 ### Screenshots of the 7 Swifty Words App